Frequently Asked Questions About Academic Progress/Standing

 - What will happen if I don't meet the minimum progress requirement?

-- If at the end of an academic quarter (Fall, Winter, or Spring) a student has passed less that an average of 12 units per quarter, they are considered to be on probation for quantitative reasons.
-If a student completes an average of less than 12 units during two consecutive quarters, they are considered to be subject to dismissal for quantitative reasons.
+- If at the end of an academic quarter (Fall, Winter, or Spring) a student has passed less that an average of 12 units per quarter, they are considered to be on academic notice for quantitative reasons.
+If a student completes an average of less than 12 units during two consecutive quarters, they are considered to be subject to disqualification for quantitative reasons.

-- Can I be dismissed for lack of minimum progress even if my GPA is above 2.00?
+- Can I be disqualified for lack of minimum progress even if my GPA is above 2.00?

-- Yes, students can be dismissed for either qualitative reasons (GPA) or quantitative reasons (too few units).
+- Yes, students can be disqualified for either qualitative reasons (GPA) or quantitative reasons (too few units).

 - Will I still be able to graduate if I haven't met minimum progress?